Welcome to Bunbury the jewel in the South West’s crown of shame. Come and experience why people choose to holiday in Margaret River instead.

 Why?
 Because if you are not desperate for petrol by the time you hit Bunbury you are almost certain to dive balls deep into the best experience Bunvegas has to offer – the bypass.
 A shitbox Commy with a Hilzeez bumper sticker will suffice.

 Top Experiences in Bunbury

-Hone your Toolie skills at Groovin’ the Moo – you don’t have to wait until November to try and impress young’ns with your crippling Peter Pan syndrome.
+Hone your Toolie skills at Groovin’ the Moo (if it returns) – you don’t have to wait until November to try and impress young’ns with your crippling Peter Pan syndrome.
 Head down to Groovin’ the Moo in May – Funbury’s biggest 16+ music festival.

 You may not get any respect in your day to day life but you’ll feel like a real big man staunching teenagers and hitting on girls who won’t judge you for living in a van.
 Hey, the party doesn’t have to stop at 32 years old, right?
 Unlike your hairline recession.